-The @media rule allows different style rules for different media in the same style sheet.
+The @media rule makes it possible to define different style rules for different media types in the same stylesheet.

-The style in the example below tells the browser to display a 14 pixels Verdana font on the screen.
-But if the page is printed, it will be in a 10 pixels Times font.
-Notice that the font-weight is set to bold, both on screen and on paper:
+The CSS in the example below tells the browser to display a 17 pixels Verdana font on the screen.
+But if the page is printed, it will be in a blue 14 pixels Georgia font:

 |all||Used for all media type devices|